andritanuarto/andrispace/src/pages/journals/004-bryant/index.md

 <img class="poster" src="../../../img/journals/004/kobe-bryant.svg" />

 I was so shocked and sad when I heard Kobe just died at a relatively young age as a sportsman retiree.
-I remember his first season played as a rookie against Michael Jordan, everyone knew he would be the future star.
+I remember his first season played as a rookie against Michael Jordan, everyone knew, he would be the future star.

 During his playing time, he was a prolific scoring machine and a leader on the court.
 He won games even though he wasn't in perfect condition.
-Besides his offence, he is also a tenacious defender and always did his best in every game.
-His work ethic inspired many people including myself.
+Besides his famous offence play, he is also a tenacious defender and always did his best in every game.
+His work ethic inspired many people, including myself.
 Goodbye legend, you will always be remembered.